Revenue Amplification Platform

 The key functionality of CPQ is the ability to configure the right products to sell to your customer, whether you offer simple or very complex products.
 CPQ software solutions automate the quote generation process, taking into account product dependencies, pricing models, and discount policies.
 Professional proposals are then generated to send to the prospective customer.

 Configure Price Quote software encompasses a range of solutions: from very simple tools that allow salespeople to enter a product, select a discount, and generate a quote, to the other extreme which integrates with ERP systems such as shipping and inventory.

-Using a CPQ simplifies selling by guiding sales reps through the sales process using a sales playbook.
+Using a CPQ simplifies selling and improves sales efficiency by guiding sales reps through the sales process using a sales playbook.
 The Sales Playbook tool within the CPQ guides selling workflows to keep deals focused on buyer needs and drive deals forward.
 Sales reps can select the right configurations for each customer to ensure pricing consistency, error-free quoting, and faster approvals.

 A product rules CPQ template that simplifies multiple SKU variations into a guided question and answer process eliminates complexities and produces quotes that are easy for buyers to understand.
 Cross and upsell advice is built into the workflow, so deals can be tailored to each buyer’s needs.

 A CPQ with guided selling enables sales reps to create automatic pricing quotes complete with visual product comparisons, online visual aids, and audit trails.
 Sales managers can track all changes and actions taken as they happen.

 Instant, high-quality professional quotes enable sales teams to expedite the quoting process, typically reducing it from days and weeks to minutes and hours.
 Sales reps and channel partner reps will be quoting like pros – with minimal training – and the personalized quote templates will help sales organizations maintain a standardized, professional company message.